How Tina and Natalie found stability at Providence House

 How is the Sisters of Charity Foundation helping refugees and asylum seekers?

 Our Asylum Seekers Housing Program provides safe accommodation and welfare services to clients of the Asylum Seekers Centre every year.
-From July 2018 to June 2019, 37 asylum seekers (including 13 children) found safety and stability at Providence House, allowing them the opportunity to start fresh – by enrolling in study or training, learning English, accessing healthcare services and developing their support networks.
+More than 180 people seeking asylum have found safe and stable accommodation at Providence House, allowing them the opportunity to start fresh – by enrolling in study or training, learning English, accessing healthcare services and developing their support networks.

 Each year we’re able to make a difference to thousands of people across the country with funds generously donated by compassionate Australians.
 We support initiatives that focus on benefiting the disadvantaged, marginalised and socially isolated people in our community.